hcsh229/BAE-305-Lab-4/README.md

 With these integrated waves, voltage changes influenced the amplitudes of the waves, while frequency changes influenced the period of the waves.
 Step 7:
+The differentiating circuit was designed to perform differentiation.
+Once again, we supplied the circuit with a variety of signals, and compared the output signal to what we expected the derivative of the signal to be.

  ![image](https://github.com/user-attachments/assets/c5e248b1-84bc-42ea-a7db-1fa8eb922d12)